 Mr. Teeven has more than 20 years of experience in private equity management and mergers and acquisitions in multiple sectors including energy.
-He served as a founding partner of Consumer Growth Partners, a private equity firm focused on the specialty retail and branded consumer products sectors. as well as 10 years with Kansas City Equity Partners (KCEP).
+He served as a founding partner of Consumer Growth Partners, a private equity firm focused on the specialty retail and branded consumer products sectors, as well as 10 years with Kansas City Equity Partners (KCEP).

-industry, with 20 years as CEO of Aquila, Inc., an international electric and gas utility business and national energy marketing and trading business.
+Mr. Green has spent more than 30 years in the energy industry, with 20 years as CEO of Aquila, Inc., an international electric and gas utility business and national energy marketing and trading business.
 During his tenure, Mr. Green led the strategy and successful business expansion of Aquila, Inc. to a Fortune 30 company.